Skip to main content

 Or ask in plain English:

-intenttext ask ./contracts "what deadlines are coming up in April?"
+dotit ask ./contracts "what deadlines are coming up in April?"

 Find every contact

-intenttext query ./contracts --type contact --org "Acme"
+dotit query ./contracts --type contact

 Your documents become your contact directory — with zero extra work.
+Folder query supports --type, --by, --status, --section, and --content (substring) filters; for arbitrary property filters like org=Acme, run the per-file query form:

 Track who approved what